CeeJayyy007/Scrapper/README.md

 ### Response

--Success: If the scraping process is successful, a CSV file named jobs.csv will be created in the root directory of the application and a success message "CSV file created successfully" will be logged in the console.
+- Success: If the scraping process is successful, a CSV file named jobs.csv will be created in the root directory of the application and a success message "CSV file created successfully" will be logged in the console.

--Error: If an error occurs during the scraping process, an appropriate error message will be returned.
+- Error: If an error occurs during the scraping process, an appropriate error message will be returned.